Stability and robustness of mathematical quasicrystals under statistical convergence: Introduction

 \subsection{Notations}

-Throughout this work, we denote by $B_L,\ L>0$, the $d$-dimensional Euclidean ball centered at the origin with radius $L$. $C_{r,K}$ will always denote a positive constant depending on the parameters $r,K$ (or even more parameters, which can be numbers, or subsets of $\R^d$).
+Throughout this work, we denote by $B_L,\ L>0$, the $d$-dimensional Euclidean ball centered at the origin with radius $L$.
+The dot product $\R^d$ is denoted by $\langle\cdot,\cdot\rangle$.
+By $C_{r,K}$ we always denote a positive constant depending on the parameters $r,K$ (or even more parameters, which can be numbers, or subsets of $\R^d$).
 The {\em characteristic function} over a set $A\subset\R^d$ is denoted by $\chi_A$ and defined as:

 In the case $A=\{p\},$ we write $\delta_p:=\chi_{\{p\}}$, which is called the Dirac delta at $p\in\R^d$.

 For a locally finite set $X\subset\R^d$, we write

 The Lebesgue measure in $\R^d$ is denoted by $\mathsf{Leb}_d$.
 We write $C_c(\R^d)$ for the set of all the continuous functions $f:\R^d\to\C$ for which their support $\mathsf{supp}(f):=\overline{\{x\in\R^d:\ f(x)\neq 0\}}$ is compact; as usual, we denote by $\|f\|_{\infty}$ the uniform norm.